Full Measure with Sharyl Attkisson

 Full Measure is an American Sunday morning political affairs and investigative news magazine series hosted by investigative journalist Sharyl Attkisson.
 The program is produced, broadcast, and syndicated by the Sinclair Television Group.
 It is shown on most television stations operated by the Sinclair Broadcast Group division, initially broadcast at 9:30 a.m.
-Eastern Time Sundays on some stations and later in the day by others.
+Eastern Time on Sundays in some stations and later in the day by others.
 It is also streamed live-to-air on the program's website, FullMeasure.news.
-Topics often include coverage of government spending or action considered inappropriate.
+Topics often include coverage of government spending or actions considered inappropriate.

 Format

 Full Measure is named after a line in the Gettysburg Address honoring soldiers who died fighting for the United States.
 The show differs from other Sunday public affairs programs because it does not utilize the common week-in-review political discussion or panel discussion formats, which Attkisson intended to avoid due to the prevalence of existing programs formatted this way.
 The magazine-format program instead features a mix of multiple long-form reports conducted by Attkisson and a team of correspondents – with a focus on investigative "accountability journalism" centering on political and socioeconomic issues (including wasteful project spending by state and federal governments, political whistleblowing, and fraud and abuse of power by corporations and special interest groups).

 The reports featured on the program deal mainly with topical matter that Attkisson considers to be "untouchable topic[s]" by other news organizations, intended to be reported in a manner that would not be "steer[ed] in a [ideological] direction just to prove a point".
 Although it departs from the standard Sunday morning talk show format, Full Measure also features interviews with political figures in the news.
 The premiere broadcast on October 4, 2015 featured an interview conducted by Attkisson with Republican presidential candidate Donald Trump.
 Sinclair executive David Smith met with Trump during the 2016 election year, in which he told the future president, "We are here to deliver your message."
 It was part of a pitch to have reporters embedded in the Trump campaign.